dj2121/cpp_tcp_local_chatrooms/README.md

 # cpp_tcp_local_chatrooms
 C++ implementation for TCP and LAN based Multi-Client Chat Server with Group Support for Selective Broadcasts.

+Most of the implementation for functionalities lies in server.c

 Handles max 5 clients.
 	Source Files: server.c client.c